Chevrolet consolidates advertising under one roof

-DETROIT (Reuters) - General Motors Co’s Chevrolet brand is consolidating its global advertising, undoing a partnership created a year ago between Interpublic Group’s (IPG.N) McCann Worldgroup and Omnicom Group’s (OMC.N) Goodby, Silverstein & Partners.
+DETROIT, March 14 (Reuters) - General Motors Co’s Chevrolet brand is consolidating its global advertising, undoing a partnership created a year ago between Interpublic Group’s McCann Worldgroup and Omnicom Group’s Goodby, Silverstein & Partners.

 McCann on Thursday said it was assuming the 50-percent stake held by Goodby in the joint venture Commonwealth, which will continue as Chevrolet’s global advertising agency.